 Use our practical guide to incorporate veterans into your resourcing strategy

-Business in the Community’s new toolkit, written in partnership with military recruitment specialists, Salute My Job, is designed to help your businesses strengthen its workforce by offering veterans fulfilling second careers.
-It has been developed with input from leading employers, such as BT, Fujitsu, Standard Life and the NHS, to help you build a pipeline of talented veterans into your business.
+Business in the Community’s toolkit, written in partnership with military recruitment specialists, Salute My Job, is designed to help your businesses strengthen its workforce by offering veterans fulfilling second careers.
+It has been developed with input from leading employers, including BT, Fujitsu, Standard Life and the NHS, to help you build a pipeline of talented veterans into your business.